 go into the Damstraat, to the right of Hotel Krasnapolsky.
 Go on along this narrow street, which changes its name at each bridge.

-at the metro entrance (in the Nieuwe Hoogstraat section), turn right along St. Antoniesbree straat.
+at the end of the Nieuwe Hoog straat, turn right along St. Antoniesbree straat.
 Go on into Jodenbree straat.

 at the end of Jodenbree straat, turn left at the zebra crossing, and then right, toward the building with the green facade.

-pass this building, the Amsterdam film school (Fimacademie).
+pass this building, the Amsterdam film school (Filmacademie).
 The two-way cycle path ends here: cross to the other side of the road, to continue alongside the tram line.
 Follow the cycle sign for Artis.

 pass Artis Zoo: flamingos live in the pond, beside the second building.

 after the zoo, at the end of Plantage Midden laan, go on across two bridges.
 From the second bridge, turn left, following the cycle sign for Diemen.

 pass the Tropical Institute and the Tropen Museum, and keep right on the cycle lane, again following the cycle sign for Diemen.

 cycle on along Linnaeus straat, the route of tram line 9.
 Pass under a railway bridge.

 look out for the HEMA store: as you reach it, at Transvaal straat, turn left across the tram line.
 You go into Oranje Vrijstaat kade.

 pass the new shops, and go on along the quayside, past the new housing.
 At the end, just before the railway line, turn right across the bridge.

 just after the bridge, turn left along the cycle path, passing under the railway.